Interstate 95 in Maryland: John F. Kennedy Memorial Highway

-The John F. Kennedy Memorial Highway portion of I-95, a toll facility operated by the MDTA, begins at the end of the Harbor Tunnel Thruway (I-895), which is also operated by the MDTA, at the Baltimore city line.
-Starting out eight lanes wide at the junction with I-895, after 3 mi, I-95 once again intersects with I-695 in Rosedale at what was a unique double-crossover interchange.
+The John F. Kennedy Memorial Highway portion of I-95, a toll facility operated by the MDTA, begins at the end of the Baltimore Harbor Tunnel Thruway (I-895), which is also operated by the Maryland Transportation Authority, at the Baltimore city line.
+Starting out eight lanes wide at the junction with I-895, after 3 mi, I-95 once again interchanges with I-695 in Rosedale at what was a unique double-crossover interchange.
 Within this interchange, the carriageways of I-95 narrowed to six lanes and crossed over each other, thereby putting through traffic on the left within the interchange nexus, allowing left exit ramps and left entrance ramps to accommodate four of the eight movements in lieu of flyovers.
 Beyond the interchange, both sets of carriageways crossed over each other again and resumed right-hand running.
 As part of the upgrades to I-95 to accommodate express toll lanes in this area, this interchange was replaced with a more conventional four-level stack; all exits are now on the right, and I-95's carriageways no longer cross over one another; a similar project also eliminated the crossovers on I-695.
+At this junction, southbound vehicles that cannot use either tunnel are redirected onto the western half of I-695, as its eastern half has been severed by the collapse of the Francis Scott Key Bridge.

 Continuing to the northeast, parallel with the Chesapeake Bay, the route encounters MD 43 near White Marsh.
 After passing through Gunpowder Falls State Park, and into Harford County, the route has interchanges with MD 152 north of Joppatowne, then with MD 24, providing access to Bel Air and Edgewood.
-Within the MD 24 interchange, I-95 narrows to six lanes and remains this wide to the Delaware border.
+Within the MD 24 interchange, I-95 narrows to six lanes and remains this wide to the Delaware state line.

 Just beyond the MD 543 interchange, I-95's carriageways split apart to provide space for the Maryland House service area accessible from both directions.
 Beyond Maryland House, the route encounters the MD 22 interchange in Aberdeen, providing access to Aberdeen Proving Ground.
 South of Susquehanna State Park, I-95 encounters the southern end of the remaining tolled portion of the highway at the MD 155 interchange, providing access to Havre de Grace and US 40.
 (Until the 1980s, there were tolls to enter I-95 southbound and exit it northbound in Harford County.)